viper-adnan/Warez/README.md

 - [CoolRom](https://anonym.to/?https://coolrom.com/) - Your #1 emulation choice.
 - [Darkumbra](https://anonym.to/?https://darkumbra.net/forums/forum/192-3ds-cia-games/) - Nintendo 3ds CIA files.
 - [Digiex](https://anonym.to/?https://digiex.net/forums/) - A forum to share and talk about ROMs, Games & other console games.
-- [Doperoms](https://anonym.to/?https://www.doperoms.com/) - A huge collection with over 170,000 ROM files.
 - [myabandonware](https://anonym.to/?https://www.myabandonware.com/) - More than 14,000 old games to download, for free!
 - [No Intro DAT-o-MATIC](https://anonym.to/?https://datomatic.no-intro.org/) - List of Xbox, Nintendo etc games.
 - [Retro Archive](https://anonym.to/https://archive.org/download/No-Intro-Collection_2016-01-03_Fixed) - Collection of all retro based ROM's.